The Untold Truth Of Will Ferrell

 Advertisement

 The younger Ferrell has also told The Guardian that after his parents divorced, his father spent a whole summer with him and his brother while their mother headed to Japan.
-It brought them closer together, but it also made his son realize he didn't want to have to worry about the instability of the entertainment industry.
+It brought them closer together, but it also made Ferrell realize he didn't want to have to worry about the instability of the entertainment industry.
 He decided to get into journalism, hoping to become a sports commentator.
 He hated it, though, and when he spoke with his dad, the elder Ferrell gave some advice that probably wasn't too encouraging.
-He said it was all down to luck, not talent, and while that might not sound reassuring, it convinced him to chase the entertainment world.
+He said it was all down to luck, not talent, and that it was fine to give up if things didn't work out.
+While that might not sound reassuring, it convinced Ferrell to chase his dreams in the entertainment world.

-Ferrell says he's had his share of failures, and when he gave the commencement speech to the University of Southern California's Class of 2017, he said his first foray into stand-up came with equal parts terror and exhilaration.
-He says that day — and every day since — is still filled with fear of failure.
+Will Ferrell says he's had his share of failures, and when he gave the commencement speech to the University of Southern California's Class of 2017, he said his first foray into stand-up came with equal parts terror and exhilaration.
+He said that day — and every day since — was filled with fear of failure.

 Advertisement